arunava-12/RAG-based-Llama2-Medical-Chatbot/README.md

-# LLaMA2 Medical Chatbot – CPU Edition
+# 🏥 LLaMA2 Medical Chatbot – CPU Edition (with PDF + Image Support)

-The **LLaMA2 Medical Chatbot** is a tool designed to provide medical information by answering user queries using **state-of-the-art language models** and **dynamic document retrieval**.
-Users can upload their own medical PDFs, and the bot will instantly integrate them into its knowledge base — no restart required.
+The **LLaMA2 Medical Chatbot** is an intelligent assistant that provides medical information by answering user queries using **state-of-the-art language models** and **dynamic document/image retrieval**.

+Users can upload **PDFs or medical images (JPG/PNG/TIFF, etc.)**, and the bot will instantly integrate them into its knowledge base — no restart required.

 This version runs entirely on **CPU**, so it works on laptops without GPU support.